Tel Aviv is not famous for its markets, but actually, it has some nice markets. You can read here about typical Israeli food.

 A special place is called Hummus Ha-Carmel or Hummus Magen David (Star of David).
 It is a hummus place in what used to be a synagogue. inside you will see synagogue books, decorations, symbols, and blessings.

 Just as the market meets Allenby street there is this famous juice shop of Uziel, Originally from Machne Yehuda in Jerusalem.
-This shop is owned by a Yemenite jew who is claiming to produce special healthy Jews and creams based on ancient Jewish traditions.
-If it is working or not ill leave it to you, but you can get a chance to try all of those natural refreshing drinks combinations and flavors.
+This shop is owned by a Yemenite jew who is claiming to produce special healthy Juices and creams based on ancient Jewish traditions.
+If it is working or not, ill leave it to you.

 Yafo Flea Market

 Active all week but on Friday is when the market is most active and diverse.
 On Olei Zion Street (map) you can find some really interesting shops:

 The name of the shop it's how the country used to be called before the establishing the modern state of Israel.
 The shop owner says nothing in his shop was produced after 1948.
 You can find here all kind of antiques from old British military gear, old coins, posters and much more.

 The owner is a funny knowledgeable guy.

 On the map

 The sign on the bike say: